Battery-Value-Chain-Ontology/ontology/README.md

 ## License

 The Battery Value Chain Ontology is released under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) license (CC BY 4.0).

+## Contribute
+### Preparation
+Peform the following steps to contribute to this ontology
+- Clone BattINFO
+- Clone BVCO (this ontology)
+- Open BVCO from .ttl file
+- Remove BattINFO from the list of direct imports by clicking the (X)
+- Open BattINFO from .ttl file (Make sure to choose to open it in the existing window)
+- Click on the (+) next to direct imports
+- Select the third option (Import an ontology that is already loaded in the workspace)
+- Select all items listed in the pane after clicking [next]
+- Import those items
+- Check [Entities], if no cryptic Items with a BattINFO IRI appear in the tree, you are set

+### Adding new Terms
+- We distinghuish between "Fabricated" and active battery cell components.
+Fabricated components are not yet electrochemically active, in that sense that they are not yet wetted with electrolyte nor present in an electrochemical cell that can accept charge
+- A completed cell is defined as in BattINFO